 A device can apply only one Disk Encryption policy.
 When multiple Disk Encryption policies are assigned to a device through different objects (the device, group, or folder), the Full Disk Encryption Agent must determine a single effective policy to enforce on the device.
-Effective policies are discussed in Effective Policy.
+Effective policies are discussed in Chapter 4, "Effective Policy," on page 17.

-Effective Policy
+4 Effective Policy